-What makes London unique is the mix of ancient and modern.
-One moment you are touring an 11th century castle and the next moment you are visiting 21st century buildings like Sky Garden and The Shard.
 If it’s your first visit to the UK, 4 days in London will be enough to see the top sights and get your feet wet.
-Like I always say, assume you will be back otherwise the size of the city and the number of places you want to see will become overwhelming.
+Like I always say, assume you will be back.
+Otherwise, the size of the city and the number of places you want to see will become overwhelming.

-Download this London 4 day itinerary in PDF form.
+Download this 4 day London itinerary in PDF form.
 Save it on your phone or print it!

 Getting Around London

-Before we begin our London 4 day itinerary lets first discuss how you will be getting around the city.
 Buying an Oyster card is a MUST.
 This reloadable plastic card is your ticket to using the Tube (London's underground metro system).
 You can buy them at any Tube station at the vending machines.
-I usually load £20 at a time.
-The Tube and your own two feet will be your primary mode of transportation.
+I usually load £20 to £40 at a time.

-Even though the city looks spread out and massive, which it is, the Tube is a life saver.
+Even though the city looks spread out and massive, which it is, the Tube is a life-saver.
 It’s the most convenient metro I have ever used with stops at pretty much every major sight and little to no waiting time between trains.
-It might be confusing at first to figure out how to read the maps, but I promise within a few rides you’ll have the system down.
-Don’t be afraid to ask for help.
-I have found there are usually Tube workers at the station that are very friendly and more than happy to help.
-Locals have always been kind as well when I’ve looked lost.

 London Pass

-Don’t assume every sight you’re visiting is included.
-There is a specific list of the sights and attractions that are included on the website.
-The only time the London Pass made sense for me was my first trip to London when I was jamming in a lot of major tourist sights in each day.
-If you like to take a slow pace and only see a few attractions a day this pass probably isn’t for you.
+The only time the London Pass made sense for me was my first trip to London when I was jamming a lot of major tourist sights into each day.

 Weather in London

 Weather in London changes throughout the day.
-It can be freezing in the morning and require a light jacket and warm up in the afternoon to t-shirt weather.
-Dress in layers and always have an umbrella on you.
+It can be freezing in the morning and require a light jacket, warm up in the afternoon to t-shirt weather, and then dip to chilly temperatures once the sun drops.

-Day 1 in London
+Itinerary for Day 1 in London

 Hop-On Hop-Off Bus Tour

-I’m one of those people that sees those touristy Hop-On Hop-Off buses and laughs.
+I’m one of those people who sees those touristy Hop-On Hop-Off buses and laughs.
 London is really the only city where I truly believe it’s worth it to pay the price and feel like the average tourist as you board.
-London is huge and if it’s your first visit you’re going to have a hard time getting the lay of the land.

 Unlike smaller cities where I recommend starting your trip with a biking or walking tour, a quick London 4 day itinerary requires a bus tour.
 A biking or walking tour just won’t cut it and will only be able to show you a section of the city.

 If you want to get the basic rundown of the city and see the main sights do the red route on the BigBus London tour and the yellow route on the Original Tour.
-Both companies offer handy maps and apps with color coded routes to make things easy.
-Allow 1.5 to 2.5 hours to do the main circuit.

 Westminster Abbey and Big Ben

 Westminster Abbey is one of the most famous sights in London.
 Here you will find over 1,000 years’ worth of history.
 It’s been the official site of royal coronations since 1066 and is the resting place for over 3,000 British politicians, famous poets, royalty, and other notable figures.
-Most will remember Westminster for the royal wedding of William and Kate.
-If you want to see Westminster and skip touring around and paying the admission price, attend a free Evensong service held daily except on Wednesdays or a service on Sunday.

-After you visit Westminster Abbey, walk through Parliament Square and down Parliament street to gaze at the Houses of Parliament and Big Ben.
-Did you know the correct name of the clock tower is actually the Elizabeth Tower?
+Did you know the correct name of the clock tower is actually Elizabeth Tower?
 Big Ben is the name of the bell inside the tower.

 Churchill War Rooms

 Walk 7 minutes from Big Ben, or Elizabeth Tower, to arrive at the Churchill War Rooms.
-Ranked as the #2 “thing to do in London” on TripAdvisor this sight will give you a glimpse into Britain’s war efforts in WWII.
-Pick up the included audio guide and walk through underground rooms that were used from 1939 to 1945.
-Conclude your visit learning about the life and legacy of Winston Churchill in the Churchill Museum.
-Book tickets in advance otherwise you’ll be waiting in line.
+Ranked as the #2 “thing to do in London” on TripAdvisor, this site will give you a glimpse into Britain’s war efforts in WWII.

 Covent Garden

-Take a 15 minute metro or walk 20 minutes to Covent Garden.
-I recommend walking along the Thames river or via Trafalgar Square.
-Once a produce market, Covent Garden is now a tourist and Instagrammable hotspot.
-Browse the shopping stalls, laugh at the street performers, stop in for a quick rest at one of the many cafes and watch the mix of locals and tourists stream by.
-This area is especially fun during the holidays with fantastic decorations and a giant Christmas tree.
+Browse the shopping stalls, laugh at the street performers, stop in for a quick rest at one of the many cafes, and watch the mix of locals and tourists stream by.

 DECEMBER IN LONDON | 10 BEST THINGS TO DO